dwhiffing/fury/content/aar/nf/nf23_aj/body.md

 and their planes.
 My jammers are there too, but all they’re doing is preventing the Su-27s from using their Alamo-Cs at long range where I might be able to dodge them.
-Now they’re only firing well inside the no-escape zone!
+Now they’re only firing well inside the no-escape zone\!
 Still, I manage to shoot the enemy down at the cost of almost all my Sparrows.

 The C-130s are down at wavetop height now, and the F-18s fly in to start